-The nationally accredited Certificate IV in Cyber Security will give you the specialist skills needed to become highly sought-after cyber security analyst or engineer in a growing sector.
-You will train with innovative technologies in a virtual environment and learn how to identify and manage cyber security threats to protect organisations from harm.
+The nationally accredited Certificate IV in Cyber Security equips you with the skills to become a sought-after cyber security analyst or engineer.
+Train in innovative technologies in a virtual environment and learn how to manage cyber security threats to protect organisations from harm.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Identify and use the right tools to defend against breaches

 - Detect attacks in the network and system security

 - Protect an organisation from insider security attacks

 DEVELOP YOUR TALENT

 Develop the attributes to help you get ahead:

 - Analytical skills